sirhanzz/CTF-Writeups/2026/OPUCC/reverseengineering/clockwork.md

 </pre>

 <p>
-In simple terms, each character is first XORed with a pseudo-random byte, then rotated to the left by a value based on that byte.
-The result is compared with the corresponding value inside the encrypted array.
+In other words, the program first XORs each character with a pseudo-random byte.
+The result is then rotated to the left by a number of bits determined by that same byte.
+Finally, the transformed value is compared against the encrypted data.
-If even one byte is different, the program rejects the input.
+If any comparison fails, the program immediately rejects the input.
 </p>

-<h3>Step 4: Reversing the Algorithm</h3>
+<h3>Step 4: Recovering the Flag</h3>

 <p>
-The good thing about this challenge is that both XOR and bit rotation are reversible operations.
-Once the validation process was understood, it was possible to reverse every step.
+After understanding the algorithm, recovering the flag became much easier because both XOR and bit rotation can be reversed.
+Instead of trying to guess the flag, I simply reversed the same operations performed by the program.
 </p>

 <p>
-For each encrypted byte in <b>gears[]</b>, I first generated the same pseudo-random byte using <b>gear()</b>, then rotated the encrypted value back to the right before applying XOR again.
+For each byte stored in <b>gears[]</b>, I generated the same pseudo-random value, rotated the encrypted byte back to the right, and then applied XOR again to obtain the original character.
 </p>

 <pre>